 The arbitration process may take between sixty to ninety days, allowing a reasonable time for correspondence, for review by the Grievance Committee, and then for scheduling of the arbitration hearing.
 Some cases that may involve more than one REALTOR® Association could take longer.

-Note: Because commissions are paid directly to brokers, if an agent has concern for an arbitration they must understand that the brokers must be the individuals to file for arbitration, not the agent involved in the transaction.
+Note: Because commissions are paid directly to brokers if an agent has concerns for arbitration they must understand that the brokers must be the individuals to file for arbitration, not the agent involved in the transaction.
 Agents may be listed in the Request and Agreement to Arbitrate Form A-1 as supplemental individuals for hearing purposes.